Butternut, WI

 1 people

-As of 2023, 0.238% of Butternut, WI residents (1 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 0.238% of Butternut, WI residents (1 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Butternut, WI was 0%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Butternut, WI compared to that of it's neighboring and parent geographies.